 South Dakota road trip intinerary must see sights

-As for hitting the road, search for flights at least 90 days in advance, and your car rental reservation at least two months weeks in advance to dodge the dreaded “sold out” sign.
+As for hitting the road, search for cheap flights on Skyscanner at least 90 days in advance, and make your car rental reservation at least two months weeks in advance to dodge the dreaded “sold out” sign.
 Airport pick-ups offer a fantastic selection of vehicles to suit your needs.
 With a reliable ride at your disposal, you’ll be free to explore every scenic drive, hidden gem, and breathtaking view South Dakota offers.
 So, plan and prepare to be captivated by the wonders of this extraordinary journey.

 Getting to South Dakota (Flying and Driving)